 I’m still seeing so many organisations not controlling what their employees are doing on the Internet.
 This is a problem.
 The problem lies in the fact that the internet habits of staff outside of work are now clear and present inside of their day to day working environment.
-This is an issue for business, why?

 1. Security risks

 An employee browsing potentially dangerous websites without control can open your business to an array of security risks, such as viruses, trojans, spyware – the list goes on.
 This is because non-work related websites are a major feed of dangerous exploits into the network.
 These obviously risk to the individual PC but we’ve also all seen the news articles about private companies and the public sector being down for days when a nasty virus gets into the network.
 I’ve seen this myself a few years ago where the whole IT team and the CIO of a company were flying around the world trying to eradicate a virus that was flooding the network and killing communications.

 Your risk also grows as uncontrolled internet access also allows employees to send information in and out of your organisation without control.
 This can be intentional via webmail or web messenger applications, such as MSN Messenger, Yahoo messenger or Skype.
 Or it can be unintentionally through spyware, phishing or other vulnerabilities.

 I see data leakage prevention as one of the biggest reasons to control internet access.
 I’ve lost count of the number of times I’ve been alerted of a customer’s employee taking a sales database or confidential documents before leaving a company.
 It is difficult to erase any risk but you can make it difficult.
 This area really falls out of the topic of this blog – if data leakage is a real concern due to the sensitive nature of your data, or your customers’ data then look into data leakage prevention (DLP) products.

 2. Legal liability